Stanford University: Teaching and learning

-The Cantonese language had classes at Stanford until 2020, when the remaining Cantonese instructor was laid off.

 Research centers and institutes

 Stanford is classified among "R1: Doctoral Universities – Very high research activity."
-The university's research expenditure in fiscal year 2021 was $1.69 billion and total sponsored projects was 7,900+.
-As of 2016 the Office of the Vice Provost and Dean of Research oversaw eighteen independent laboratories, centers, and institutes.
-Dr. Kathryn Ann Moler is the key person for leading those research centers for choosing problems, faculty members, and students.
+The university's research expenditure in fiscal years of 2021/22 was $1.82 billion and the total number of sponsored projects was 7,900.
+By 2016, the Office of the Vice Provost and Dean of Research oversaw eighteen independent laboratories, centers, and institutes.
+Kathryn Ann Moler is the key person for leading those research centers for choosing problems, faculty members, and students.
 Funding is also provided for undergraduate and graduate students by those labs, centers, and institutes for collaborative research.

-Other Stanford-affiliated institutions include the SLAC National Accelerator Laboratory (originally the Stanford Linear Accelerator Center), the Stanford Research Institute (an independent institution which originated at the university), the Hoover Institution (a conservative think tank) and the Hasso Plattner Institute of Design (a multidisciplinary design school in cooperation with the Hasso Plattner Institute of University of Potsdam that integrates product design, engineering, and business management education).
+Other Stanford-affiliated institutions include the SLAC National Accelerator Laboratory (originally the Stanford Linear Accelerator Center), the Stanford Research Institute (an independent institution which originated at the university), the Hoover Institution (a conservative think tank), and the Hasso Plattner Institute of Design (a multidisciplinary design school in cooperation with the Hasso Plattner Institute of University of Potsdam that integrates product design, engineering, and business management education).

-Stanford is home to the Martin Luther King Jr. Research and Education Institute which grew out of and still contains the Martin Luther King Jr. Papers Project, a collaboration with the King Center to publish the King papers held by the King Center.
+Stanford is home to the Martin Luther King Jr. Research and Education Institute, which grew out of and still contains the Martin Luther King Jr. Papers Project, a collaboration with the King Center to publish the King papers held by the King Center.
 It also runs the John S. Knight Fellowship for Professional Journalists and the Center for Ocean Solutions, which brings together marine science and policy to address challenges facing the ocean.
-It focuses mainly 5 points, such as climate change, overfishing, coastal development, pollution and plastics.
+It focuses on five points: climate change, overfishing, coastal development, pollution, and plastics.
 Together with UC Berkeley and UC San Francisco, Stanford is part of the Biohub, a new medical science research center founded in 2016 by a $600 million commitment from Facebook CEO and founder Mark Zuckerberg and pediatrician Priscilla Chan.
 This medical research center is working for designing advanced-level health care units.